guptabless/cms-detector/README.md

 ## usage:

-cms.py  -u < Valid URL of the application whose CMS you want to check >
+cms.py  -u < Valid URL of the application or txt file whose CMS you want to check >

 OPTIONS: